atom/scandal/README.md

 We want to provide modules to combine in any way you'd like.
 Want to scan in one process and search in another?
 You can do that.

 To be clear, scandal is not a CLI.
-It can be used from the terminal, but in practice it's only used for benchmarking.
+It can be used from the terminal, but in practice the CLI only used for benchmarking.

 ## Objects

-scandal provides two main modules: `PathScanner` and `PathSearcher`.
+`scandal` provides two main modules: `PathScanner` and `PathSearcher`.

 ### PathScanner